-New Student Orientation
+· New Student Orientation

-All new students are expected to participate in an orientation process that is intentionally planned and guided by the divisions of Student Services and Student Learning and the faculty.
+All new students are expected to participate in an orientation process that is intentionally planned and guided by the Student Advising and Success Department and the faculty.
 CCCC offers inperson sessions, synchronous virtual sessions, and an online orientation course that will help students make an initial connection to faculty and staff, students, and services and resources that can assist in their success at CCCC.